AlgebraicJulia/algebraicjulia.org/page/index.md

 - *An invitation to applied category: Seven sketches in compositionality* by Fong & Spivak ([arXiv](https://arxiv.org/abs/1803.05316))
 - *Category theory for the sciences* by Spivak ([arXiv](https://arxiv.org/abs/1302.6946))

+The following resources introduce specific topics in, or perspectives on, applied category theory:

 - "Physics, topology, logic and computation: A Rosetta Stone" by Baez & Stay ([arXiv](https://arxiv.org/abs/0903.0340)), an introduction to monoidal categories
+- [Category theory for programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) blog by Milewski, a programming languages viewpoint on category theory with examples from C++ and Haskell, also [available in PDF](https://github.com/hmemcpy/milewski-ctfp-pdf)
+- [Graphical linear algebra](https://graphicallinearalgebra.net/) blog by Sobocinski, on the string diagrammatic approach to linear algebra

 \end{:section}